 Marisa Anderson channels the history of the guitar and stretches the boundaries of tradition.
-Her deeply original work applies elements of minimalism, electronic music, drone and 20th century classical music to guitar-based compositions rooted in blues, jazz, gospel and country music.
-Anderson’s music re-imagines the landscape of American music, asking questions about tradition, adaptation and belonging and exploring how music travels with people geographically and across generations.
-The New Yorker calls Anderson ‘one of the most distinctive guitar players of her generation’, while NPR refers to her as among ‘this era’s most powerful players’ .
-Her work has been featured in Billboard, Rolling Stone, NPR, SPIN, Pitchfork, the BBC and The Wire.
+Her work re-imagines the landscape of American music, asking questions about historical narrative, cultural adaptation and belonging.
+The New Yorker calls Anderson ‘one of the most distinctive guitar players of her generation’, and NPR refers to her as among ‘this era’s most powerful players’.
+Her music has been featured in Rolling Stone, NPR, The New York Times, Pitchfork, the BBC and The Wire.
 Festival appearances include Big Ears, Pitchfork Midwinter, Le Guess Who and the Copenhagen Jazz Festival.

 ‘One of the best emotional mediums in the field of solo guitar, Anderson is a master of lovely melancholy.’ - Pitchfork